Unplanned Pregnancy Help in Alabama

 You can request information about all your unplanned pregnancy options in Alabama by calling 1-800-ADOPTION at any time.
 We offer free adoption information and counseling, but there is no obligation to choose adoption.

 An unexpected pregnancy can be a frightening situation, especially if you feel you have to face it alone.
-We are available 24/7 and are always able to listen and connect you to the resources you need in Alabama.
+We are available 24/7 and are always able to listen and connect you to the resources you need for adoption in Alabama.
 Please feel free to call 1-800-ADOPTION even if you just need pregnancy support and guidance.

 The following is an overview of the three unplanned pregnancy options in Alabama: